Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Electric bike helmets are helmets used to provide head protection while riding an e-bike or electric scooter.
 The US Department of Transportation doesn’t have specific standards for electric bike helmets, however, there are independent and international certifications for electric bike helmets.
 All cycling helmets sold in the US must pass consumer product safety commission safety certification standards for bike helmets.
 Regular bicycle helmets are in general use for pedal-assist-only e-bikes and lower-speed 250-Watt e-bikes.
 For higher-speed class-3 e-bikes, many prefer DOT-approved motorized cycle helmets for a higher level of protection.
 And for easy storage and transportation of your ebikes, consider purchasing the best bike rack for electric bikes that is easy to install on a wide variety of automobiles.

 Electric bikes (even folding electric bikes) are broadly defined as bicycles that use a combination of pedals and an electric motor for propulsion.
 There’s a wide range of electric bike types, from light-duty 200-250W mid-drive bikes that may resemble a traditional pedaled bicycle, all the way to class-3 electric bikes and cargo e-bikes which may have similar power levels to electric mopeds and road-going scooters.
 Different types of helmets may work best with these different classes of electric bikes.
+Meaning, you can pair them with any bike, including the one in our Haibike Xduro review.

 Electric bike helmets are required by law in some areas.
 In other areas, wearing a helmet is recommended but not mandated.
 US laws generally require helmets for e-bikes with over 750 Watts or that use electric power when traveling over 20 mph.
 If you want to take more precautions, shop around for safe electric bikes for seniors.
-Furthermore, enhance your knowledge in ebikes by learning about front wheel vs rear electric bikes to see which is safe and easier to use.
+Furthermore, enhance your knowledge of ebikes by learning about front wheel vs rear electric bikes to see which is safe and easier to use.

 Electric bike helmets are designed to provide head cushioning in case of a fall or crash in order to reduce the severity of concussions and help prevent skull fractures.